The Copycat Perceptron: Smashing Barriers Through Collective Learning: Derivation of Quenched free entropy

 We start by introducing the definition of the stabilities

 with $\sigma_{0}^{\mu}$ given by Eq. (\ref{eq:def_output_teacher}) in the main text.
-Enforcing definitions \eqref{eq:stability_def_u_a_mu} and \eqref{eq:def_output_teacher} by using delta functions and exploiting their Fourier representation,the partition function (\ref{eq:Zreplicated}) can be re-written as
+Enforcing definitions \eqref{eq:stability_def_u_a_mu} and \eqref{eq:def_output_teacher} by using delta functions and exploiting their Fourier representation, the partition function (\ref{eq:Zreplicated}) can be re-written as

 where $\hat{\omega}_{0}^{\mu}$ (resp. $\hat{\Delta}_{u,a}^{\mu}$) are the conjugate variables of $\omega_{0}^{\mu}$ (resp. $\Delta_{u,a}^{\mu}$) introduced through a Fourier transform.
+The dependency of the teacher label on its input simply follows from the Perceptron classification rule, i.e. $\sigma_0^{\mu}\left(\omega_0^{\mu}\right)=\text{sign} \left(\omega_0^{\mu}\right)$, although in the rest of the calculation we will drop this dependency for notation convenience.
 It is now easy to perform the average over the disorder given by the pattern components.
-As specified in the main text, we assume them to be i.i.d. with binary components, so that $\xi_{i}^{\mu}\in\left\{ -1,1\right\} $ with equal probability.
 As for now we do not perform the average over the teacher weight vector, but anyways it will become trivial in the final expression.
+As specified in the main text, we assume the pattern components to be i.i.d. with binary entries, so that $\xi_{i}^{\mu}\in\left\{ -1,1\right\} $ with equal probability.
 The average concerns only the second and fourth term in the second line of \eqref{eq:Znafterintroducing_x0_ya_allmu}:

 where in the first line we use the fact that pattern components are i.i.d. and in the last line we expanded for $N\to\infty$, keeping only the first order, the other ones being subdominant in the thermodynamic limit.
-Let us first rearrange a bit the square term in the above expression as

 As usual, the disorder average results into an effective coupling between replicas $a,b$, and another coupling will also be taken into account between students in the same replica $a$ on top of the explicit one in the Hamiltonian.
 We can now introduce a set of order parameters, namely the overlap between student $u$ (in replica $a$) with the teacher and the two-replica overlap between two student vectors $u,v$, respectively given by: